Kristories/Templator/README.md

 # Templator
-### An awesome [Twig](twig.sensiolabs.org) wrapper to control your layout like a boss!
+## An awesome [Twig](twig.sensiolabs.org) wrapper to control your layout like a boss!

 [![Build Status](https://travis-ci.org/Kristories/Templator.png)](https://travis-ci.org/Kristories/Templator)

+## What Templator can do for you?
+- Gives freedom to the template designer to design & create layout's widgets as many as they want without worrying how the developers consume and arrange the layout later
+- Gives the developer a simple way to consume and adjust layouts that provided by the template designer
 - Focus on position
-- Widget can be displayed in all the positions a template
+- Widget can be displayed in all the positions of a template

 ---

+# The Concept
-## You are template designer
+### You are template designer

 ![1](assets/1.png)